peteroupc/peteroupc.github.io/randomfunc.md

 2. **Timing attacks.**  Certain security attacks have exploited timing and other differences to recover cleartext, encryption keys, or other sensitive data.
 Thus, so-called "constant-time" security algorithms have been developed.
 Such algorithms are designed to have no timing differences that reveal anything about any secret inputs (such as keys, passwords, or RNG "seeds"), and they often have no data-dependent control flows or memory access patterns.
 Examples of "constant-time" algorithms can include a `RNDINT()` implementation that uses Montgomery reduction.
 But even if an algorithm has variable running time (e.g., [**rejection sampling**](#Rejection_Sampling)), it may or may not have security-relevant timing differences, especially if it does not reuse secrets.
 3. **Security algorithms out of scope.** Security algorithms that take random secrets to generate random security parameters, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve, are outside this document's scope.

 In nearly all security-sensitive applications, random numbers generated for security purposes are integers.
 In very rare cases, they're fixed-point numbers.
 Even with a secure random number generator, the use of random floating-point numbers can cause security issues not present with integers or fixed-point numbers; one example is found in (Mironov 2012)<sup>[**(47)**](#Note47)</sup>.
+And even in the few security applications where random floating-point numbers are used (differential privacy and lattice-based cryptography), there are ways to avoid such random numbers<sup>[**(50)**](#Note50)</sup>.

 <a id=License></a>
 ## License